goetzfrv/AFBR-S50-API-test/Wrappers/ROS1/README.md

 ![cliff](media/cliff.gif)

 The video above shows the capability of Broadcom ToF sensors to be used for cliff and void detection on AMRs/AGVs.
-While the LIDAR (red dots) just so the side walls, the downwards oriented ToF sensors (white point cloud) clearly detects the platform edge and initiates a direction change.
+While the LIDAR (red dots) just see the side walls, the downwards oriented ToF sensors (white point cloud) clearly detect the platform edges and initiates a direction change.